Bear Mountain State Park: Trailside Museums and Zoo

 The Trailside Museums and Zoo are located at the former site of Fort Clinton.
 Its name is a reference to the Appalachian Trail that runs through the complex.
 The zoo began as a bear den in 1926 and is currently the home of a wide variety of local injured or rehabilitating animals, including bears, otters, deer, bald eagles, and owls.
 The zoo's popular otter died in June 2013, aged 19 years.
 The Reptile and Amphibian House has many species of fish, turtles, snakes and frogs.
-The Nature Study Museum was formed in 1921 for the Boy Scouts facility in the park from the original exhibits created by the American Museum of Natural History.
-The Geology Museum covers the Hudson Highlands and other local geology.
-The History Museum has exhibits about colonial and Native American culture.
-On February 11, 1962, 35,120 spectators turned out to watch the New York State Junior Ski Jumping Championship.
-More jump competitions were held at Bear Mountain than at any other ski jump in the United States.
-The ski jumps have not been used since 1990.